Back to Home Page

 7. Exemptions and Deductions

-Several exemptions and deductions can reduce your taxable capital gains, such as:
+Several exemptions and deductions can reduce your taxable gains, such as:

 • Principal Residence Exemption: No tax on capital gains from selling your primary home.

-• Lifetime Capital Gains Exemption (LCGE): Available for small business shares and farming properties.
+• Lifetime Exemption (LCGE): Available for small business shares and farming properties.

 • Capital Loss Carryforward: Use previous years' losses to offset current gains.